mwiater/ghost/README.md

 - `netstat`: Shows network status and connections.
 - `networkinterfaces`: Lists all network interfaces.
 - `portscanner`: Scans for open ports on the network.
+- `routeinfo`: Displays the system's routing table.
 - `subnetcalc`: Calculates subnet information.
 - `treeprint`: Prints directory structure in a tree format.
+- `traceroute`: Performs a traceroute to a specified IP address.

 ---